Jyotiprasad Medhi: Work and education

-Medhi joined as a lecturer of statistics at Cotton University erstwhile Cotton College in 1948.
+Medhi joined as a lecturer of statistics at Cotton University erstwhile Cotton College, Guwahati in 1948.
 However, in the same year Gauhati University was established and he was invited to work as professor in Gauhati University.
 Accepting the invitation, he joined the Department of Mathematics and Statistics as a lecturer.
 In between his tenure, he had taken MS degree from England and DSc from Paris.
 Medhi returned to Gauhati University where he became a professor and was the head of the department of statistics till he retired in 1985.
 Earlier in Gauhati University, both mathematics and statistics were in a common department, however, under the able leadership of Prof Medhi, statistics became a full-fledged individual department.
 In 1987, two years after retirement, he was entitled the honour of professor emeritus at the same university and remained so until his death in 2017.
 Under his guidance, several students got doctoral degrees and Tata Subba Rao is the first among them.
 From Southern India, Subba Rao had come to Assam to pursue his research under Prof Medhi and later he had joined Manchester University as a Professor.
 In 1979, he established the 'Population Research Centre' and served as a director.
 He played a prominent role in shaping the newly formed Institute of Advanced Study in Science and Technology, Assam, IASST by serving as director.